 Articulation agreements secure a student’s acceptance into college.

-Articulation agreements are agreements made between a secondary school and a college/university.
+Articulation agreements are arrangements made between a secondary school and a college/university.

 - Bluefield College